 THE GRANDIES - Shots of Nan & Pop with their grandkids

 And we finish up with another group shot plus some silly shots if everyone is feeling pretty jovial.
-It seems like a lot but I am a photographer that likes to have a laugh and a chat as we shoot, so yep there will be some 'stand & smile' setups but I will be shooting as you interact with each other before and after the pose as well - those are usually the winners in my eyes because it shows the family dynamic pretty well!
+It seems like a lot but I am a photographer that likes to have a laugh and a chat as we shoot, so yep there will be a bunch of 'stand & smile' setups but I will be shooting as you interact with each other before and after the pose as well - this way we have the "historical" shots done and also the "remember when" moments as well!

 I will aim to do a mixture of smiling at the camera and interacting with each other.
 I love the interacting with each other ones, particularly with the grandparent/grandies photos - its so precious.
 I will usually ask the kids to think of a joke each to recite to the group at different times too to break up the mood - so feel free to prep them to look some good jokes up prior to our session!!